bnb-chain/greenfield-go-sdk/README.md

 The Greenfield-GO-SDK provides a thin wrapper for interacting with greenfield storage network.

-Rich SDKs is provided to operate Greenfield resources, send txn or query status, mainly divided into the following categories:
+Rich SDKs is provided to operate Greenfield resources or query status of resource.

-(1) SDKs for operating resources, such as creating buckets, objects, groups, and uploading files for basic storage functions;

-(2) Various functions for setting and modifying metadata, such as updating bucket information and setting permissions;

-(3) Query functions to get the resources status and state;

-(4) Payment-related functions to support payment;

-(5) Cross-chain related functions to achieve cross-chain transfer and mirror functions;

-(6) Account related functions to operate greenfield account.

 ### Requirement